json-api/json-api/format/index.md

 #### Resource Attributes <a href="#document-structure-resource-object-attributes" id="document-structure-resource-object-attributes" class="headerlink"></a>

-There are five reserved keys in resource objects:
+There are four reserved keys in resource objects:

 * `"id"`
-* `"clientid"`
 * `"type"`
 * `"href"`
 * `"links"`